How to Paint Landscapes with Depth - 6 Tips for Creating Distance in any Painting

 Examples of depth in landscapes

-The first thing you might have noticed is that a sense of distance is established by cooling the hues as the eye moves back into the painting.
-Values also shift to the lighter end of the value scale.
+The first thing you might have noticed is that a sense of distance is established by using cooler colors as the eye moves back into the painting.
+Values are much lighter as well, compared to the darker values clearly seen in the foreground.

-In the foreground, the warmer blues in the water and the warm greens in the marsh grasses visually pushes the cooler shades back.
-Additionally the grasses reveal less detail and texture in the mid-ground and even less in the background.
+Up close, the warmer blues in the water and the warm greens in the marsh grasses visually pushes the cooler shades back.
+Additionally, the mid-ground and background grasses are deliberately painted with less detail and texture.

 In the following watercolor painting, A Walk in the Orchard, overlapping elements play a much more significant role in pushing the apple trees back into the distance.